A stillbirth is when a baby dies in the womb during the last 20 weeks of pregnancy. A miscarriage is a fetal loss in the first half of pregnancy.

 It is natural for parents to feel uneasy about these tests when they are dealing with the loss of a baby.
 But learning the cause of the stillbirth can help a woman have a healthy baby in the future.
 It may also help some parents cope with their loss to know as much as they can.

 Stillbirth is a tragic event for a family.
 The grief of a pregnancy loss can raise the risk of postpartum depression.
 People cope with grief in different ways.
-It may be helpful to talk to your doctor or a counselor about your feelings.
-Other things that can help you through the mourning are:
+It may be helpful to talk to your health care provider or a counselor about your feelings.
+Other things that can help you through the mourning are to:

 Call the doctor if you have any of the following problems:

 Simpson JL, Jauniaux ER.
 Pregnancy loss.
 In: Gabbe SG, Niebyl JR, Simpson JL, et al, eds.
 Obstetrics: Normal and Problem Pregnancies.
 6th ed.
-Philadelphia, Pa: Saunders Elsevier; 2012:chap 26.
+Philadelphia, PA: Elsevier Saunders; 2012:chap 26.

 Updated by: Cynthia D. White, MD, Fellow American College of Obstetricians and Gynecologists, Group Health Cooperative, Bellevue, WA.
 Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
 Editorial team.